-40. In the TOSSD system, bilateral providers report activities they undertake directly with a recipient country (A in Figure 3).
+33.35.
+In the TOSSD system, bilateral providers report activities they undertake directly with a recipient country or that they fund through earmarked contributions to multilateral organisations for specific, usually project-type, interventions (A + B in Figure 3).

 Figure 3.
 Reporting on TOSSD by provider